 - Freeze small portions (about a cup) for up to 3 months; defrost in the fridge overnight.

-Did you make this recipe for romesco sauce?
+Did you make this Romesco Sauce?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.